 Internal Steering Committee Formation

 Central Office Annual Work Plan Creation

-Begin Quarterly Reports for the Board
+Begin Monthly Reports for the Board

 A total of eight Strategic Planning Task Forces have been created to develop action plans designed to make improvements in the target areas that are aligned to the new Strategic Goals and Priorities.
 Each Task Force will have 8-10 members who will collaborate to develop district strategic actions for the next 12-18 months.
 Below is the list of Task Forces and members: